bob123456678/TrainControl/Readme.md

 ## Changelog

 * v1.9.6 [Beta]
+    - Added `reversing` as a possible point type.
+These points or stations are used for shunting and will reverse arriving trains when a path is manually triggered, and will never be chosen in autonomous operation.
+    - In autonomous operation, locomotives inactive for longer than `maxLocInactiveSeconds` seconds will now be prioritized (set to 0 to disable)
     - Improved error messages for JSON point validation
-    - Added reversing station as a possible station type.
-These stations are used for shunting and will reverse arriving trains when a path is manually chosen, and will never be chosen in autonomous operation.
-    - In autonomous operation, locomotives inactive for longer than `maxLocInactiveSeconds` seconds will now be prioritized (set to 0 to disable)

 * v1.9.5 [8/2/23]
     - Added verbose logging of auto layout locomotive speed changes